Shapley values and machine learning to characterize metamaterials for seismic applications: MACHINE LEARNING AND DEEP LEARNING MODELS

 \subsubsection{Regression Models}

-Since the dispersion relation is not known for materials such as sonic crystals, computational models should be built to achieve it.
-This approach is time-consuming as the design requires many realizations to achieve the optimum result.
-To make this process time-efficient, the need for a faster and accurate model can be addressed by machine learning approaches.
-Various regression models are built for this purpose and explained with their efficiencies depending on their RMSE and $R^2$ score.
+Given that the dispersion relation remains elusive for sonic metamaterials, the construction of computational models becomes imperative for its determination.
+However, this endeavor proves time-consuming, demanding numerous realizations to attain reliable results.
+To streamline this process, there arises a pressing need for a faster and more accurate model, a need that machine learning approaches can effectively address.
+Various regression models have been developed for this purpose, each offering distinct efficiencies, elucidated through their respective RMSE and $R^2$ scores.

-Two \emph{neural networks} were built for prediction of QoIs, separately.
-For both models, ReLU is used as the activation function.
-For both the loss function is selected as MSE loss and the final loss is presented as the square root of MSE loss.
-This loss is calculated for each---both for training, validation and testing subsets.
-For both models, training/testing sizes are 0.8/0.2 and validation is built by dividing training again by 0.8/0.2.
-Both neural networks are built with two hidden layer structure.
-For \emph{first frequency cut-off point prediction} model, number of epochs is selected as 12500.
-With Adam optimizer, learning rate of 0.0002 yields the optimum results, when combined with the use of whole training batch during training of the model.
-The training and validation loss history can be seen in \textbf{Fig.~\ref{fig:loss_hist_lr_regression}a}.
-The testing RMSE and $R^2$ score are found to be 4.57 and 0.8395, respectively.
-For the \emph{width of the band-gap prediction} model, number of epochs is set to be 1500.
-The optimizer is selected as stochastic gradient descent (SGD) with a learning rate of 0.0002.
-For this model, mini-batches of 64 points is used during training.
-The loss history of training and validation subsets can be seen in Fig.~\ref{fig:loss_hist_lr_regression}b.
-This graph indicates over-fitting.
-The testing RMSE is obtained to be 17.11, while the $R^2$ score of the model is 0.3663.
-This model does not provide a good fit.
+Two \emph{neural networks} were constructed separately to predict QoIs.
+Both models utilized ReLU as the activation function and employed MSE loss as the selected loss function, with the final loss presented as the square root of MSE loss.
+This loss metric was computed for each subset—training, validation, and testing.
+Both models were trained and tested with a split of 0.8 for training and 0.2 for testing, while the validation set was derived from the training data with the same split ratio.
+Each neural network comprised a two-hidden-layer structure.
+For the \emph{first frequency cut-off point prediction}, the number of epochs was set to 12500.
+Utilizing the Adam optimizer, the optimal learning rate of 0.0002 was determined, coupled with the utilization of the entire training batch during model training.
+The training and validation loss history is depicted in \textbf{Fig.~\ref{fig:loss_hist_lr_regression}a}.
+Subsequently, the testing RMSE and $R^2$ score were computed as 4.57 and 0.8395, respectively.
+On the other hand, for the \emph{width of the band-gap prediction}, the number of epochs was set to 1500.
+Stochastic gradient descent (SGD) was employed as the optimizer with a learning rate of 0.0002.
+Mini-batches consisting of 64 data points were used during training.
+The loss history of both the training and validation subsets is illustrated in Fig.~\ref{fig:loss_hist_lr_regression}b.
+Notably, this graph suggests overfitting.
+The testing RMSE was determined to be 17.11, accompanied by an $R^2$ score of 0.3663, indicating a poor fit for this model.